The Economically Active Population Survey (EAPS) offers quarterly and annual data on the labour market in Spain.

 From the third quarter of 1976, the main indicators may be considered homogeneous since the basic methodological history has been the same despite the changes occurred in the survey throughout more than 40 years.
 Furthermore, links for the main variables have been provided when the implemented methodological changes have produced breaks in the series.

-In particular, for the 'Total Employment' series, data is comparable since its beginning, on the third quarter of 1976, until the first quarter of 2018, for the corresponding 167 quarters.
+In particular, for the 'Total Employment' series, data is comparable since its beginning, on the third quarter of 1976.

-For the following series: 'Total Unemployment', 'Total Active Population' and 'Total Inactive Population', due to the change in the definition of unemployment that took place in the Survey in 2001, data is comparable for the past 68 quarters.
+For the following series: 'Total Unemployment', 'Total Active Population' and 'Total Inactive Population', due to the change in the definition of unemployment that took place in the Survey in 2001, data is comparable since the first quarter of this year (2001).